acaengine/docs/deployment/single-sign-on/saml2-with-azure-ad.md

 ## Step 1 - New or Existing App Registration

 * Login to portal.azure.com and browse to [Azure AD &gt; App Registrations](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps)
 * Locate the existing app that was created for [o365 Graph API access](https://github.com/acaprojects/docs/tree/be220954cefb53b2ac2ca82f775a56993117e99d/deployment/single-sign-on/integrations/directory-services/microsoft-office365.md).
 If none has been created yet, then create a new app registration now, as this app can be used for both SSO and o365 Graph API access.

-If creating a NEW app registration:
+  * If creating a NEW app registration:
     * Name it and select the appropriate "Support Account types" \(which is usually "Single tenant"\).
     * Paste the ACAEngine **Assertion URL** \(generated in Step 1 of [Configuring ACAEngine for SAML2](configuring-acaengine-for-saml2.md)\) into the **Reply URL** field.
 Leave the type as "Web".
 Click Register to finish.

+  * If configuring an existing app registration:
+    * Navigate to Overview -> Redirect URIs
+    * Paste the ACAEngine **Assertion URL** \(generated in Step 1 of [Configuring ACAEngine for SAML2](configuring-acaengine-for-saml2.md)\) into the **Redirect URI** field.
+Leave the type as "Web".
+Click Save to finish.

 ## Step 2 - Edit the App Manifest